Decomposition-Reflection/Decomposition-Reflection/README.md

 python3 eval.py
 ```

-2. The F-C and F-R metrics are obtained by running the following command:
+2. Modified based on the following URL:https://github.com/GAIR-NLP/factool<br>The F-C and F-R metrics are obtained by running the following command:

 ```bash
 cd factool/